 Planning out money dates can be one good way to work toward common financial goals and stay on track as a couple and household.
 But you don’t have to rely solely on occasional discussions to keep your finances in sync.

-Best Personal Finance Tools for Couples
+Best Budgeting Apps for Couples

 This Valentine’s Day do something a little different for yourself and your loved one – get your finances in order.
 Here are some of the best personal finance tools for couples.